matt-wilkinson-js/test/docs/Presentation Layer/AGG_ITEM_PRIMARY_PLASTICS.md

 - [ ] Object has aligned Sales Volume to AGG_FINANCE_PNL_METRIC/ITEM_SPECIFICATION_COMPONENT_BR
 - [ ] Tonnage calculation is split as per case statement
 - [ ] Tonnage calculations are working as expected
+- [ ] Recycled weight percentage has been calculated as expected